-Purpose: To ensure all transmission and generation Protection Systems affecting the reliability of the Bulk Electric System (BES) are maintained and tested.
+Purpose: To document and implement programs for the maintenance of all Protection Systems affecting the reliability of the Bulk Electric System (BES) so that these Protection Systems are kept in working order.

 PRC-005-1 is not specific on where the boundaries of the Protection Systems lie.
 However, the definition of Protection System in the NERC Glossary of Terms used in Reliability Standards indicates what must be included as a minimum.